djfooks/breadboard/README.md

 Change log:

+- Added a latch component.
+Allows memory and counters without having to deal with tricky timing issues.
 - Added buses!
 Wires that can carry multiple signals.
 They also allow communication over long distances instantly.
 - Increase the breadboard size 20x.
 - Save debugger type.